-Haven’t sewn in a while?
-Got a new hand-me-down?
-Sewing up a storm and notice something not right?
-Want to take a sewing class with an old machine?
+Got a new hand-me-down or sewing up a storm and notice something’s not right?
 It could be time for a tune up.

 Sewing machine service and repair is important.
 We’ve got you covered.